 It was only daybreak but life was already on a steady fast track.
-As moms, we long for stability and a safe place for our children to grow up.
+As mom’s, we long for stability and a safe place for our children to grow up in.
 Sometimes we look for it in the comfortable and familiar…our best laid plans.
-Dressing was next and it was easy…I owned two Kuna dresses and wore flip-flops…no closet required!
+Dressing was next and it was familiar and easy…I owned two Kuna dresses and wore flip-flops…no closet required!
 Hot coffee, fresh eggs with rice and beans were on the breakfast menu and then off to the river to wash clothes.

-Humming and comfortable that the day was programmed from start to finish and clipping along as planned…I proceeded back up the bank to hang the clean clothes, get started on homeschool, then some language study before lunch.
+Humming and comfortable that the day was programmed from start to finish and clipping along as planned…I proceeded back up the river bank to hang the clean clothes on the lines strung from the outhouse to our tin roof line, get started on homeschool, then some language study before lunch.
 I love it when a good plan comes together….

-The ground began to shake; an abrupt jerk, a rumbling sound and then a LONG roll.
-Our lantern, hanging from the 10’ ceiling, began to swing 2’ in each direction.
+The ground began to shake; a bold and abrupt jerk, a rumbling sound and then a LONG roll.
+Our lantern, hanging from the 10’ ceiling, began to swing 2 feet in each direction.
 The floorboards began to buckle and the entire house began to sway!
 I looked down and Kim’s high chair was rocking from side to side.
-I grabbed her and reached for Christina who was already moving toward me.
+I grabbed her and reached for Christina already moving toward me.
 She wrapped her arms around my leg.
-Stumbling toward Ralph, I was having difficulty standing; I was bobbing like a boat in a storm!
+Stumbling toward Ralph, I was having difficulty standing; I was swaying and bobbing like a boat in a storm!

 This, definitely, was NOT a day like any other day!

-In the jungle interruptions are expected.
-The Darien is full of them…creepy crawlers…poisonous spiders, frogs, snakes, ants and caterpillars… Drug runners or sick or injured Indians from other villages from Colombia passing through… These were predictable and probable challenges, but an 8.3 epicenter earthquake?
-NO…NOT!!
+In the jungle, interruptions are expected.
+The Darien is full of them…creepy crawlers…poisonous spiders, frogs, snakes, ants and caterpillars… Drug runners or sick or injured Indians from other villages from Colombia passing through… These were predictable and probable challenges, but we happened to be in the 8.3 epicenter!
+Not predictable…NO…NOT!

 Safety was NOT in our house in the Darien jungle!

-I was excited when weeks later someone offered us a third story apartment in Panama City for a few days to renew our visas.
-Secretly, my hope was that half a country away in the city the tremors would not be felt!
+Weeks after the initial jolt, someone offered us a third story apartment in Panama City for a few days to renew our visas.
+Secretly, my hope was that half a country away from our village in the city, the tremors would not be felt!
 Our arrival was after dark so we settled in and headed for bed.
 As my head hit the pillow, to my utter astonishment, the earth began to shake and the entire three-story building began to sway!
 Again, I was reminded that our true character is what we are in the dark!

 Safety was NOT in Panama City!